 Loyola’s skilled doctors, nurses, therapists, chaplains and home health aides provide care that focuses not only on medical issues, but also emotional and spiritual needs.
 Care is provided in the patient's home, with inpatient care for symptom control and pain management provided at Loyola University Medical Center.
 Respite care is provided at skilled nursing facilities or at long-term care facilities in the community.

 Loyola’s hospice team also provides support for the patient’s family, providing counseling, comfort and guidance on caring for your loved one with dignity.
 Loyola’s hospice care team is available 24/7.

-Loyola’s Home Health Services and Hospice Care is a Medicare-certified, Illinois Department of Public Health-licensed home care and hospice.
-The programs also are accredited by the Joint Commission.
+Loyola Medicine Hospice is a Medicare-certified, Illinois Department of Public Health-licensed home care provider.
+The program is accredited by the Community Health Accreditation Partner (CHAP).

 To contact the hospice care program, please call 630-861-5200.